|

 (all in 2007); Princeton University; Tenth World Harp Congress, Amsterdam (both in 2008) - and she plays with a number of orchestras in Japan.

-Victor (Tokyo) has issued her solo CD "Believe Me, If All Those Endearing Young Charms" (1996), and her improvisations against a saxophone can be
+Victor (Tokyo) has issued her solo CD, "Believe Me, If All Those Endearing Young Charms" (1996), and her harp + saxophone improvisations can be

 Many composers have dedicated kugo compositions to her, and several makers have built her angular harps.